-In recent years, projects have emerged from the membership to address topical issues in EAP and have taken the form of working parties (see links below).
+Over the years, projects have emerged from the membership to address topical issues in EAP and have taken the form of working parties (see links below).
 New bids may come from individual institutions/members, but all projects must include collaborative work across BALEAP member institutions.
 The aims of the project must be of benefit to the membership as a whole, and a specific outcome, preferably in the form of a publication for dissemination, is expected.
-Anyone interested in establishing a new project should contact the Research and Publications Officer (publications
+Anyone interested in establishing a new project should contact the Research and Publications Officer (research

 .org) in the first instance.
 Bids for new projects will be considered by the Executive Committee.